 The minimum you must know

-Saudi Arabia is traditionally a very close alliance for the United States with a benevolent kingdom that has done a tremendous amount for their own people.
+Saudi Arabia is a very close alliance for the United States with a benevolent kingdom that has done a tremendous amount for their own people.
 The government is loved by many in Saudi Arabia for providing for their citizens, and for encouraging the population to advance with respect to women’s and minority rights.
-They also have very peaceful rhetoric and diplomacy with other countries.
-Although even the most exemplary rhetoric and diplomacy can’t solve every security challenge in the region, the Saudi Arabian government clearly cares deeply about peace, and is achieving significantly improving relations with all other governments.
+They have a very polite society reflected in their stellar rhetoric and very successful diplomacy with other countries.
+Saudi Arabia has done more to peace with other countries in the region than almost any other globally.
+Although even the most exemplary rhetoric and diplomacy can’t solve every security challenge in the region, the Saudi Arabian government clearly cares deeply about peace, and is achieving much deserved significantly improving relations with all other governments.

 President of the